 - ½ cup (120mL) hot sauce

-- 1 jar tomato sauce approximately 25oz-- you'll want one that is not flavored with Italian seasonings or cheeses
+- 1 jar (709g) tomato sauce not Italian flavored/spiced

-- 1-15 ounce can diced tomatoes with green chiles do not drain
+- 1-15 ounce can (425g) diced tomatoes with green chiles do not drain

-- 2 to 3 cups shredded cooked chicken* approximately 1-2 pounds
+- 2-3 cups shredded cooked chicken2 approximately 1-2 pounds

 - salt and pepper to taste

 - Carefully pour in hot sauce, tomato sauce, diced tomatoes, and all 3 kinds of beans and stir until completely combined.
 Add chicken and stir to distribute.
-Taste the soup and add salt, pepper, and more spices to your liking.
+Taste the chili and add salt, pepper, and/or more spices to your liking.

 - Turn heat down to low and allow chili to simmer for at least 1 hour.
-Chili may be served immediately, but I find it has the best flavor after it sits in the refrigerator overnight.
+You can also cook the veggies and spices in a saucepan and then add everything to a slow cooker.
+Cook on low for 1 hour.
+Add water any time you think the chili is too thick for your liking.
+Chili may be served immediately (don't forget the cornbread!), but I find it has the best flavor after it sits in the refrigerator overnight.
 Allow to cool completely before refrigerating.
 Top with your favorite chili toppings or use as a dip.
 Leftovers may be kept in the refrigerator up to 1 week.
 Chili freezes well, up to 3 months.